-The carrying amounts of Restricted cash and cash equivalents, Accrued interest receivable, Accrued interest payable and Due to Seller are assumed to approximate their fair values and the financial instruments listed are classified as Level 1.
+The carrying amounts of Restricted cash and cash equivalents, Accrued interest receivable, Accrued interest payable and the excess spread portion of the Due to Seller are assumed to approximate their fair values and the financial instruments listed are classified as Level 1.
 Notes payable measurements are classified as Level 2 and all other financial instruments measurements are classified as Level 3.
-During the years ended December 31, 2023 and 2022, there were no transfers between the Level 1, Level 2 and Level 3 hierarchy levels.
+During the years ended December 31, 2024 and 2023, there were no transfers between the Level 1, Level 2 and Level 3 hierarchy levels.